lexoyo/minimal-mistakes/_posts/2013-05-04-an-app-to-access-all-your-file-storage-services.md

   - creditlink: "http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/"
 ---

-## A virtual desktop to access all your cloud data

 Here is [an app to access all your file storage services](http://www.zeropc.com/).

 It is just like an operating system in the browser, and the hard drives are your cloud services - dropbox, google drive, skydrive, etc., your social networks and your photo storage services - flickr, picassa, etc.